 We’re a little partial to Hydroflask as it’s a local Oregon company out of Bend.
-Might we suggest this one that looks like it belongs to a unicorn?
+Might we suggest one of their 32oz Wide Mouth Bottles?

 - Don’t Forget To Exfoliate!During the hot summer months, your skin pulls double duty keeping itself healthy and healing any irritation or sun damage.
 You can assist your skin with this process with gentle exfoliation.
 Exfoliation helps slough away dead skin cells, helping you look more youthful and radiant.

 Do not, however, use sugar scrubs or that terrible apricot scrub everyone seems to love.
 You’ll be doing yourself a disservice as these are made of particles with jagged edges and can cause micro tears in your skin.

 Since we don’t really like most physical exfoliation items, we suggest chemical exfoliation products.
 Two favorites are Pixi’s Glow Tonic (which has glycolic acid in it at a 5% solution) or Biologique Recherche’s P50 1970.
 If you need some more immediate care, might we suggest you check out B Salon & Spa for a pore cleansing facial!